jekil/awesome-hacking/_pages/index.rst

 Reporting
 ---------

+- `APTRS <https://github.com/Anof-cyber/APTRS>`_ - Automated Penetration Testing Reporting System is an automated reporting tool in Python and Django.
+The tool allows Penetration testers to create a report directly without using the Traditional Docx file.
+It also provides an approach to keeping track of the projects and vulnerabilities.
 - `Cartography <https://github.com/lyft/cartography>`_ - A Python tool that consolidates infrastructure assets and the relationships between them in an intuitive graph view powered by a Neo4j database.
 - `DefectDojo <https://github.com/DefectDojo/django-DefectDojo>`_ - An open-source application vulnerability correlation and security orchestration tool.
 - `Dradis <https://dradisframework.com/ce/>`_ - Colllaboration and reporting for IT Security teams.